wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

     or if some call to malloc returns a nullptr.)

   AK_UserMalloc:
-    Same as AK_UserMalloc0, but there must be only 1 argument (the "size" argument).
+    Same as AK_UserMalloc0, but there must be either only 1 argument (the "size" argument) or two arguments (the "this" ptr argument and the "size" argument).

 At some point this mechanism will be extended to handle additional user functions, including those that call calloc and realloc.